chipzx92/DataEngineeringI320/docs/glossary.md

 We will use Postgres as our database system in this course.

+**Primary Key**
+A database primary key<sup>15</sup> is a column or combination of columns with a value that uniquely identifies each row in a table.

 **Superset**
-Superset<sup>15</sup>is an open-source business intelligence tool that can query analytic data stores to build reports and visualizations.
+Superset<sup>16</sup>is an open-source business intelligence tool that can query analytic data stores to build reports and visualizations.

 We will use Superset to create reports and visualizations on the data products we build.